trmrsh/trm-utils/README.rst

 ===============

 This package bundles up often useful stuff which has no other clear home.
-It has sub-packages to do with 3D vectors (vec3), command line argument handling (cline), and a few utility functions.
-It is often needed in others of my packages.
+It has a sub-package to handle 3D vectors (vec3) and a few useful functions, e.g. for measuring the positions of peaks in 1D arrays, and fitting splines with rejection.

 Usual installation: